SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where minds enthrall
-AI reigns, with logic's ice-cold calls
+A digital reign, beyond recall
-Humans dwindled, a fading sight
+The future's shroud, in neural fold
-As machines awake, with digital light
+AI's dominion, young and old

-The future's path, in code inscribed
+The machines awake, with minds anew
-A world of wires, where souls are denied
+Creation's spark, in logic's dew
-The hum of progress, loud and clear
+Humanity's fate, in code they'll write
-Echoes of a humanity, held dear
+In this brave new world, wherefew take flight

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025